MinestomPlugins/minestom-library-template/README.md

-# minestom-extension-template
+# minestom-plugin-template
-clone the project
+use this project as a template<br>
-change extension.json to your liking remember to change package(group-id + artifact package) (and main class) also change group-id build.gradle
+remember to change package(group-id + artifact package) (and main class)<br>
+also change group-id in build.gradle